March 28-29, 2017

 Have you ever wondered why some long-term ESL students easily get frustrated and can’t do the same work or projects as their peers?
 If you are a content teacher who wants to get a deeper understanding of effective differentiated instruction for ESL students (Standard IV A), this session is for you!
 This workshop unveils tools to interpret ESL WIDA scores to make better lesson plans.
 Participants will expand their ESL students’ awareness to better meet their needs and will also use the WIDA Can Do Descriptors through hands-on activities to improve lesson planning.

-The SIOP Model – Academic Achievement for English Learners
+12. The SIOP Model: Academic Achievement for English Learners

-Joanne Marino, ESL/Title III Consultant, N.C.
-Department of Public Instruction (retired)
+Joanne Marino, ESL/Title III Consultant, North Carolina Department of Public Instruction (retired)

 Explore an instructional model intended for mainstream classrooms that helps all students, especially ELs, acquire academic knowledge as they develop English language proficiency.
 SIOP provides a framework for organizing instruction so that teachers are supported in planning and delivering high-quality instruction while addressing the linguistic needs of their students.
 SIOP can be implemented in all content areas, at all grade levels and at all English proficiency levels.

-Laura Villa Torres, New Roots, University of North Carolina at Chapel Hill
+Laura Villa-Torres, Outreach Assistant, New Roots, University of North Carolina at Chapel Hill

 Welcome to New Roots: Voices from Carolina del Norte, a digital archive that contains the oral histories of Latin American migrants in North Carolina and the experiences of North Carolinians that have worked for the integration of new settlers into the state.
 In this session, participants will increase their knowledge about Latinos in North Carolina, will understand how the digital archive works and will have the opportunity to practice with pre-prepared lesson plans.